wp-plugins/edd-prevent-eu-checkout/readme.txt

 In an attempt to comply with the 2015 changes to VAT and the EU, this plugin prevents a customer from being able to checkout if they're from the EU.
 It does this by checking that the IP is not in an EU country based on data from one of two places:

-1. GeoIP, if it's installed for PHP: http://php.net/manual/en/book.geoip.php
+1. GeoIP, if it's installed for PHP: http://php.net/manual/en/book.geoip.php 1b.
+If `/wp-content/edd-pec-geoip/GeoLite2-Country.mmdb' exists, it uses that
 2. Otherwise, it uses HostIP.Info: http://www.hostip.info
+3. If HostIP.info returns an XX (aka it can't detect the country) it checks via WikiMedia: http://geoiplookup.wikimedia.org/

 In addition, it adds a *required* checkbox that has the customer confirm they're not from the EU.